maziac/z80dismblr/Readme.md

         CALL NZ,711D
         ...
 ~~~
 I.e. a recursive call to itself which was wrong coding simply.
-It was not intended to write a recursive function.
+I didn't intend to write a recursive function.
-However z80dismblr thinks LABEL is a subroutine because it is called via a CALL so it assigns the 711D as a label ("SUB007").
+However z80dismblr thinks 711D is a subroutine because it is called via a CALL so it assigns the 711D as a label ("SUB007").
 But no other location refers to 711D so that the address has no caller, i.e. no arrow pointing to it.
 z80dismblr will spit out a warning now in cases like the one above:
 ~~~
 $ Warning: Address: 711Dh.
-A subroutine was found that calls itself recursively but is not called from any other location. z80dismblr.ts:39
+A subroutine was found that calls itself recursively but is not called from any other location.
 ~~~
 In the dot graphic the subroutine is highlighted by a different color.